synthizer/synthizer/manual/src/python_tutorials/basics.md

-# A Basic Python Tutorial
+# A Basic Media Player

 ## Installation